tanfwong/rfsoc_notes/_sources/ch7/iir.md

   {numref}`sec:fir_direct`.

-* When the feedforward FIR component is also implemented in the direct form, we obtain the following SSFG of direct-form I for the IIR
+* When the feedforward FIR component is also implemented in the direct form, we obtain the following SFG of direct form I for the IIR
   filter:
    \begin{align*}
     \!\bigcirc\kern-6.5pt\vcenter{\tiny x} \longrightarrow